Nihlus/Crystite/Remora.Neos.Headless/README.md

 |---------|---------------------------------------|
 | Data    | clean files in the `Assets` directory |
 | Cache   | clean files in the `Cache` directory  |

+`enableYoutubeDL` and `youtubeDLPaths` can be used to control whether video textures use youtube-dl (or a compatible alternative) to load information from a remote video service.
+You can either enable or disable the integration outright, or use one or more alternate search paths for the program used.

+By default, the server will look for `yt-dlp` and `youtube-dl`, prioritizing the former, in the following order:
+  1. (Non-Windows only) /usr/bin
+  2. (Non-Windows only) /usr/local/bin
+  3. (Windows only) `neosPath`\RuntimeData
+  4. $PWD

+If you set `youtubeDLPaths` to `null` or omit it from your configuration, this is the paths that will be searched.
+If you set your own list of paths, they will be tried in the order you enter them.

 ### `Neos`
 This section contains the normal headless client's JSON configuration as defined